 Much of the action takes place in the almshouse in a small fishing village, and the story was inspired by a place we visited on the southeast coast of England.
 My editor told me she had to send back the first several versions artists created for the cover because they were too opulent, with fancy gowns and elegant drawing rooms.
 I’m glad she fought for me on this!

-Two of my not-so-traditional “traditional” Regency romances have just been released in print.
+Two of my not-so-traditional “traditional” Regency romances are now available in print.
 Deceptive Behavior is my updated version of a popular 18th Century farce.
 When the hero comes to meet his intended bride, he mistakenly falls in love with a maid instead.
 But the maid turns out to be the woman he was supposed to marry, so everything’s okay –or is it?
 In my version of the story we go beyond the mistaken identity mishap to find out what comes next.

 You can learn more about Deceptive Behavior and “Change of Address” and read samples on the books page.

 “Bride of Belznickel,” my first ghost story, is Christmas story only in the sense that it is the Christmas holidays that forces the heroine to come stay with her obnoxious cousins.
 She decides to try to frighten them with tales of the Christmas demon, der Belznickel.
 But then her stories start to come to life and of course everyone thinks she’s responsible.

 There’s more about this on the “books” page, too.

 Everyone knows how Dorothy and Toto save Oz from the Wicked Witch of West…or do they?
 How will Dorothy survive in a land filled with haunted bags of straw, hollow metal men and giant smelly cats?